 Workout suggestions are very prominent, because as soon as you turn on the Edge 1030 Plus, a suggestion for the day will appear.

-At that point you can expand the workout details by clicking on “Review training session”, and a screen will open with the details of the proposed session.
-If we like it then click on “Go”, if we want to check anything else we can leave that screen without any issue.
+At this point you can expand the details of the training by clicking on "Review training session", and a screen will open with the details of the proposed session.
+If we like it we click on "Go", if we want to review anything else we leave without any problem.

-In any case we will always be able to return to these suggested workouts, just select the option of Training in the main menu, finding the recommendations of the day under the option of “Training sessions”
+In any case we will always poder return to these suggested workouts, just select the Workout option in the main menu, finding the recommendations of the day under the "Training sessions" option.

 That initial screen will only appear if you have nothing on the calendar for the day.
 If you have something scheduled through Training Peaks or another training platform, then that workout will be the one suggested to you at first.

 So if one day that I have a workout scheduled by my coach I turn on the Edge, what it will tell me is if I want to perform the training that I have scheduled in the calendar.